alexwlchan/alexwlchan.net/src/_drafts/my-scanning-setup.md

 ## How do I want to search and store PDFs?

-Before I wrote a line of code, I wanted to think about how I'd organise my PDFs.
+Before I wrote a line of code, I wanted to think about how to organise my PDFs.

-I want to be able to find all the PDFs about a particular topic.
+When I've got all my documents, I want to be able to find everything about a particular topic.
 For example, every bill from one company, or everything about a place I'd lived, or all my tax paperwork.
-Sometimes I'm looking for a specific document, more often I'm looking for a collection of files.
+Sometimes I'm looking for a specific document, sometimes I'm looking for a collection of files.

 How do I organise my files to enable that type of searching?